Medically reviewed by Drugs.com. Last updated on Nov 4, 2022.

 Intermittent IV injections of succinylcholine may also be used to provide muscle relaxation for long procedures.
 An IV injection of 0.3 to 1.1 mg/kg may be given initially, followed, at appropriate intervals, by further injections of 0.04 to 0.07 mg/kg to maintain the degree of relaxation required.

-If necessary, succinylcholine may be given intramuscularly to infants, older children, or adults when a suitable vein is inaccessible.
+If necessary, succinylcholine may be given intramuscularly to infants, older pediatric patients, or adults when a suitable vein is inaccessible.
 A dose of up to 3 to 4 mg/kg may be given, but not more than 150 mg total dose should be administered by this route.
 The onset of effect of succinylcholine given intramuscularly is usually observed in about 2 to 3 minutes.

 Compatibility and Admixtures